 I had an idea that I could make some shade, by weaving some fabric through the wood.

-We wove the fabric strips though and tied them on the ends, adding a few staples for stability.
+3. We wove the fabric strips through the top of the pergola, and tied them on the ends. we added a few staples for stability.

 It turned out really great, and best of all, it’s not so burning hot out there anymore.